OSRHE Program Code: 139

 - Scores no more than five years old on either the Miller Analogies Test (MAT) or the Graduate Record Exam (GRE).

 - A grade point average of at least 2.5 based on a 4.0 scale on all undergraduate coursework attempted.

 - Proof of citizenship for a U.S. citizen born outside of the United States and for a resident alien.
 An international applicant for whom English was their first language and is the spoken language in the home must sign a statement to that effect.

 The following additional prerequisites must be met before admission to the program:

 - Have an earned grade point average of at least 3.0 based on a 4.0 system for the last 60 hours of coursework attempted at either the undergraduate or graduate level; or attained a scale score of 383 or more on the Miller Analogies Text; or attained a score of 288 (verbal plus quantitative) or more on the Graduate Record Examination.

-- Hold or be eligible for a standard teaching certificate or teaching license, or be eligible for the alternative certification program with a plan of study for certification on file with the NSU Office of Teacher Certification.
+- Hold or be eligible for a standard teaching certificate or teaching license, or be accepted by the state for the alternative certification program.

 - Submit an application form that includes an essay addressing the individual’s teaching philosophy, personal goals, and career goals.

 - File a Degree Plan and sign a Statement of Understanding for this program.

 Admission decisions are based upon the evaluation of all application materials submitted by the individual.